The TIBCO StreamBase® Binary File Writer is an embedded output adapter that takes tuples from a stream and writes them to a structured binary file.

 In the tables in this section, the Property column shows each property name as found in the Adapter Properties tab of the Properties view for this adapter.

-This section describes the properties on the General tab in the Properties view for the HA Heartbeat adapter.
+This section describes the properties on the General tab in the Properties view for the Binary File Writer adapter.